heptarch/heptarch.github.io/drafts/demon.md

 She is about to start the Holborn cleaning cycle, but intuition---that melodious voice which, not hers, has yet always accompanied her---tells her to check the readings again.

 There is a small discrepancy in the Holborn interferometer.

-It could be dead rats in the tubes again, blocking the light.
-But perhaps the light has been scattered *away*.
+She does a quick calculation and notes that *both polarizations must be reversed*.

 <p align="center">
   ⁂